-Kuta Beach’s 2.5-kilometre stretch of cream-colored sand borders Legian to its north and Tuban (home of the Ngurah Rai International Airport) to its south.
-This beach on Bali’s southwestern coast is perhaps the most popular resort area in Bali, and it’s even more recognised among international visitors than the island itself – thanks to its combined features of sun, sand and surf.
-Surfing in Bali, often considered a key contributor to the rise of tourism in Bali, all started here.
+Kuta Beach is a 2.5-km stretch of cream-coloured sand, bordering Legian to the north and Tuban (home of the Ngurah Rai International Airport) to the south.
+This beach on Bali’s southwestern coast is one of the most popular resort areas in Bali.
+It’s even more recognised among international visitors than the island itself – thanks to its combined features of sun, sand and surf.

 - Highlights Of Bali Full-Day Tour

-Hit the beach in the early mornings, you can claim a spot on the sand, together with surfers steadily watching for the perfect swells as the action takes place on the waves.
+Hit the beach in the early mornings so that you can claim a spot on the sand, together with surfers steadily watching for the perfect swells as the action takes place on the waves.
 Throughout the day, troupes of beach vendors and masseuses will all vie for your attention, be it for a beach sarong or a cheap massage, aka ‘spa treatment,’ on the sand.
-During and after sunset, it’s a greatly mixed scene: friendly beach soccer matches that you can join, spontaneous ‘beach bars’ selling cold Bintangs and local bites, chats with locals, djembe drumming jam sessions and even fire dancers.
+During and after sunset, it’s a mixed scene – friendly beach soccer matches that you can join, spontaneous ‘beach bars’ selling cold Bintangs and local bites, chats with locals, djembe drumming jam sessions, and even fire dancers.

 Kuta Beach’s focal point is its central section, aptly named ‘Halfway’.
-Here, you only need to cross the Jalan Pantai to Kuta Beachwalk, the premier modern shopping, dining and entertainment complex, filled with numerous tenants.
-The footpaths on both sides connect to most of Kuta’s other highlights, such as Hard Rock Café, HQ Beach Club, the Kuta Art Market, and the Balawista lifeguard tower that is right next to the Sea Turtle Conservation site, where batches of hatchlings are released regularly (visitors are free to join).
+Here, you only need to cross the Jalan Pantai to Kuta Beachwalk, a modern shopping, dining and entertainment complex, filled with numerous tenants.
+The footpaths on both sides connect to most of Kuta’s other highlights, such as Hard Rock Café, HQ Beach Club, the Kuta Art Market, and the Balawista lifeguard tower that is right next to the Sea Turtle Conservation site, where batches of hatchlings are released regularly.

-Like with most of Bali’s west-facing beaches, you can expect the best waves in Kuta in the dry season, from April to August, with easterly winds.
-Conversely, expect flotsam and jetsam during the monsoonal months between October and March, with a combination of westerly winds and overflowing rivers from the highlands and neighbouring Java.
+Like with most of Bali’s west-facing beaches, you can expect the best waves in Kuta in the dry season (April–August), with easterly winds.
+Conversely, expect flotsam and jetsam during the monsoonal months (October–March), with a combination of westerly winds and overflowing rivers from the highlands and neighbouring Java.

-Nevertheless, the whole length of Kuta Beach is cleaned daily by a bright red tractor and trash raking machine sponsored by Coca-Cola, and in recent years collectively by the peddlers and masseuses (who are listed as members of Kuta’s local beach hawkers’ association, and enforced to actively participate in daily beach clean-ups).
+The entire length of Kuta Beach is cleaned daily by a bright red tractor and trash-raking machine, and by the peddlers and masseuses (who are listed as members of Kuta’s local beach hawkers’ association and enforced to actively participate in daily beach clean-ups).

-You won’t find fixed bars right on the sands along the length of Kuta Beach, but there are small vendors who claim their spots under the palm trees, with ice boxes stocked up with soft drinks and beers, or wandering vendors carrying baskets filled with tropical fruits and light bites.
-Some also tout everything from colourfully dyed beach sarongs and broad-brimmed wicker hats, knock-off Oakleys, Ray-Bans and Rolexes, to unthinkable knick-knacks such as bows and arrows!
+You won’t find fixed bars right on the sands along the length of Kuta Beach, but small vendors who claim their spots under the palm trees, with ice boxes stocked up with soft drinks and beers, or wandering vendors carrying baskets of tropical fruits and light bites.
+Some also tout goods, ranging from colourfully dyed beach sarongs and broad-brimmed wicker hats, knock-off Oakleys, Ray-Bans and Rolexes, to unexpected knick-knacks like bows and arrows!

 Just up the path from these warungs is the Kuta Art Market, where although bargaining is still a fun exercise, you’ll also find fixed priced items, ranging from paintings to keychains and pervasive Bintang singlets.

-There are public toilets at Halfway and near the Kuta Art Market, however their cleanliness and upkeep is usually low.
+There are public toilets at Halfway and near the Kuta Art Market, but their cleanliness and upkeep are usually low.
 The restrooms at Kuta Beachwalk are available for public use and are modern and very well maintained.
-Parking is available along the beachside of Jalan Pantai Kuta, however it is mostly overrun by motorcycles and very limited for cars (if your hotel isn’t nearby, getting to Kuta Beach is best by taxi or your hotel’s shuttle transfer services, and it’s very easy to hail a taxi down the street).
+Parking is available along the beachside of Jalan Pantai Kuta, but it's mostly occupied by motorcycles and very limited for cars.
+If your hotel isn’t nearby, getting to Kuta Beach is best by taxi or your hotel’s shuttle transfer services.

 There are plenty of rentals readily available on the sand, run by locals, ranging from surfboards and body boards, beach loungers and parasols.
-If you ask to rent a board, they usually also offer coaching as well, and this ‘package’ can range from IDR 150,000 to 200,000 (USD 12-15).
-You can always just ask for the board, be it a racer or a Malibu, from around IDR 50,000 an hour (the duration is usually flexible or negotiable).
-Similarly, depending on negotiation, you can get a sun lounger with parasol starting at either IDR 50,000 or 100,000 (USD 4 or 8).
-Feel free to ‘shop around’ for the best price.
+If you ask to rent a board, they usually also offer coaching services.
+You can always just ask for the board, be it a racer or a Malibu, and rent it by the hour (the duration is usually flexible or negotiable).
+Feel free to ask around for the best price.